Close Banner

 Surprise Character Greetings

 We recently caught up with Chip 'n' Dale near the hotel lobby and valet parking area!
 We have also run into Goofy, Minnie and pals outside of Goofy's Kitchen.
-Disneyland Hotel seems to have the most spontaneous character interactions just when you'd least expect it!
+Disneyland Hotel seems to have the most spontaneous character interactions just when you'd least expect them!

 Fun Classes